Scout Niblett: 2000s

 Niblett began performing at clubs in Nottingham while attending college.
 She chose her stage name in honour of Jean Louise "Scout" Finch, the protagonist in Harper Lee's 1960 novel To Kill a Mockingbird.

 After sending out her EP demo CD "Alene Had It All" (recorded under the name Lion, and accompanied by drummer Kristian Godard), consisting of vocals, guitar, and drums, to multiple record companies, Niblett was approached by Secretly Canadian, who had been given her demos by Jason Molina of Songs: Ohia.
 The following year, Niblett released a 7" split-single with Songs: Ohia, contributing the track "Miss My Lion".
 Niblett followed the single with her debut album, Sweet Heart Fever, released by Secretly Canadian in 2001, which she recorded at Chem Nineteen Recordings in Hamilton, Scotland with producer Andy Miller.

 Her follow-up release was a one-sided 10" EP, I Conjure Series, recorded live, where Niblett plays all the instruments herself.

 Niblett relocated to the United States in 2003 to continue pursuing a music career, saying: "The underground music culture in America is big enough so that you can make a living from it without being super famous.
 The mainstream culture of music [in England] is so different, because it's all based on selling things...
 In America you don't have to enter into that, you can still survive.
 You don't have to be in the industry there and you do [in England], so I had to leave".
 She has resided in Portland, Oregon since 2005.

 2010s

 In 2010, Niblett released her fifth studio album, The Calcination of Scout Niblett, marking her debut release with Drag City.
 The album received positive critical reviews from Pitchfork and Spin, who noted: "[Niblett's] minimal songs – just one guitar and sporadic drums – unfold laboriously, as though forcing themselves from Niblett's clenched mouth and hands."
 Niblett followed this with a single, No More Nasty Scrubs, in 2012, which featured covers of TLC's "No Scrubs" and "Nasty" by Janet Jackson.
 Her sixth studio album, It's Up to Emma, which she recorded in Portland, Oregon, and mixed the record herself.
-It was released on 21 May 2013 also on Drag City, and received positive critical acclaim from Pitchfork, Allmusic, and NME.
+It was released on 21 May 2013 also on Drag City, and received critical acclaim from Pitchfork, Allmusic, and NME.